-Home-schooling experiences amongst parents during the pandemic had renewed their appreciation towards schools and teachers.
-Anon (n.d.) report that most parents acknowledged the contributions of teachers to their children's learning processes and realized that both parents and teachers need to develop and collaborate strategically in partnership to ensure the success of home-based education.
+1.10.3.
+Renewed appreciation among parents towards schools and teachers to develop and collaborate strategically in partnership to ensure the success of home-based education.
 If the pandemic is going to stay for another few months, parents have no choice but to accommodate the need for home-schooling for their children.
 As it remains unclear when all students will be able to return to school, parents must be prepared to improve the current modes of e-learning more effectively and systematically.
-In recognizing the importance of this dynamic and synergy between parents and teachers, effective homeschooling would require a total involvement from parents to support their children's learning processes.
+In recognizing the importance of this dynamic and synergy between parents and teachers, effective home-schooling would require a total involvement from parents to support their children's learning processes.
 And not to leave this responsibility on the teachers alone.